Pabau GO app

 A potential patient might see a before-and-after photo on Instagram, then run an internet search for a specific procedure.
 From there, they read online reviews, compare a few providers, and eventually book a consult.

-Your digital marketing strategy needs to meet them at every one of those stages:
+Digital marketing for plastic surgeons has to meet the patient at every one of those stages:

 • SEO captures high-intent searches from patients actively researching plastic surgery procedures